atsbomb/bombRig/README.md

 # Installation

-Clone this repository and add `MAYA_MODULE_PATH` to your `Maya.env`.
-Best if you create a shelf button for each functions.
+Clone this repository and add the path to  `MAYA_MODULE_PATH` in your `Maya.env`.
+Create a shelf button for one off use or write some snippets of codes with predetermined selection if you are dealing with same structured skeleton multiple times i.e. UE mannequin.

 # Functions